 If you have a pacemaker, we recommend you do not scuba dive.
 Scuba diving creates physical stresses on the body which may not be suitable for pacemakers.

 If you have a pacemaker, consult a doctor before using this device.
 The inductive frequency used by the device may interfere with pacemakers.

 Allergic reactions or skin irritations may occur when product is in contact with skin, even though our products comply with industry standards.
 In such event, stop use immediately and consult a doctor.

 Not for professional use!
-Suunto dive computers are intended for recreational use only.
+Suunto dive computers are intended for recreational use only where maximum depth of operation is 80 meters.
 The demands of commercial or professional diving may expose the diver to depths and conditions that tend to increase the risk of decompression sickness (DCS).
 Therefore, Suunto strongly recommends that the device not be used for any commercial or professional diving activities.

 USE BACKUP INSTRUMENTS!
 Ensure that you use backup instrumentation, including a depth gauge, submersible pressure gauge, timer or watch, and have access to decompression tables whenever diving with a dive computer.

 For safety reasons, you should never dive alone.
 Dive with a designated buddy.
 You should also stay with others for an extended time after a dive as the onset of possible DCS may be delayed or triggered by surface activities.

 Perform pre-dive safety checks before each dive!
 Always check that your dive computer is functioning properly and has the correct settings before diving.
 Check that the display is working, the battery level is OK, tank pressure is correct, and so forth.